 Chilli powder – depending on how spicy you like it

-- Add the oil, chopped onion and chopped red pepper to a large frying pan / wok along with one chicken stock cube, cumin, chilli powder and paprika and heat on high for 2-3 minutes.
+- Add some oil (or frylight), chopped onion and chopped red pepper to a large frying pan/wok along with one chicken stock cube, cumin, chilli powder and paprika and heat on high for 2-3 minutes.

-- Bring to the boil and them simmer until all of the water is absorbed which is usually around 20 minutes.
+- Bring to the boil and then simmer until all of the water is absorbed which is usually around 20 minutes.
 You’ll need to stir it regularly at first and in the latter stage, you’ll need to pretty much stay with it as it sticks to the bottom of the pan and burns very easily.
 You might find you need to add more water to make sure the rice is cooked through.

 If you liked this Nandos spicy rice recipe you can save it to your own recipe box if you use Yummly – just click on the YUM icon at the bottom of this post.